rbontekoe/BAWJ/docs/src/blog.md

 ## 2020

+### 03/03/2020

+Created documentation for the module [AppliGeneralLedger](https://www.appligate.nl/AppliGeneralLedger.jl/).

+Master code runs successfully in a Docker container.
+Net to test a call to another container.

 ### 02/27/2020 - dispatcher is working

 SQLite gave problems with AppliGeneralLedger.
 I suspected it had something to do with multi-user issues.
 So I decided to experiment with Jula's open/read/write file functions.
 The result was very positive, so I changed the code in AppliGeneralLedger.